markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 git push origin master
 ```

 GitHub comes with a lot of other helpful features like contribution stats, code reviews, and bug tracking.
 GitHub will also host your HTML projects as live websites, so you don't have to worry about paying for a separate hosting service like GoDaddy.
 That's pretty nice of them!
-Let's flip the switch to make our current HTML project "live."
+Let's flip the switch to make our current HTML project live.
 On your repository's page, click the Settings tab:

 ![github settings](./assets/step-1/1400-github-settings.png)